Callanmix/Math-335-Work/Case_Study_03/Class_Task_05/README.md

 tibble-- tiny table = gives table information when printed comment = # to skip any comments in the file
 #  \n is to do a new line of data
-na = to show a value is missing from the original data set
+na = to show a value is missing from the original data set.

 Use parse_number() to seperate a number from other markers $ % ect When actually Parsing, you can use function guess_parse to help you make the right choice.